PowerDNS/weakforced/README.md

 When in doubt, try:

 ```
-TRUNCATE(SHA256(LOGIN + '\x00' + PASSWORD), 12)
+TRUNCATE(SHA256(SECRET + LOGIN + '\x00' + PASSWORD), 12)
 ```

-Which denotes to take the first 12 bits of the hash of the concatenation of the login, a 0 bytes and the password.
+Which denotes to take the first 12 bits of the hash of the concatenation of a secret, the login, a 0 bytes and the password.
 Prepend 4 0 bits to get something that can be expressed as two bytes.

 API Calls
 ---------
 We can call 'report', 'allow' and (near future) 'clear', which removes entries from a listed 'login' and/or 'remote'.

+To report, POST to /?command=report a JSON object with fields from the LoginTuple as described above.

+To request if a login should be allowed, POST to /?command=allow, again with the LoginTuple.
+The result is a JSON object with a "status" field.
+If this is -1, do not perform login validation (ie, provide no clue to the client of the password was correct or not, or even if the account exists).

+If 0, allow login validation to proceed.
+If a positive number, sleep this many seconds until allowing login validation to proceed.

 Load balancing: siblings
 ------------------------